 Resuming the train services will benefit the pilgrims who have been planning to visit the shrine during the Navratri from across the country.
-Moreover, the number of pilgrims allowed per day is being increased to 7,000.
-This increased cap on the number of pilgrims is irrespective of any limit on the pilgrims’ count from within or outside Jammu and Kashmir.
+Moreover, the number of pilgrims allowed per day is increasing to 7,000.
+This increased cap on the number of pilgrims is irrespective of any limit on the pilgrims count from within or outside Jammu and Kashmir.

-Reviewing the Yatra arrangements for the Navratri festival commencing from 17 October, Chief Executive Officer of the Shrine Board, Ramesh Kumar said that the registration of the Yatra will continue to be done online to avoid people gathering at the yatra registration counters.
+Reviewing the Yatra arrangements for the Navratri festival commencing on 17 October, Chief Executive Officer of the Shrine Board, Ramesh Kumar, said that the registration of the Yatra would continue to be done online to avoid people gathering at the yatra registration counters.

 The services of ponies, pithus, and palkis will be allowed to operate on the track between Katra and Bhawan.
-Similarly, for the ease of the pilgrims, all other supplementary facilities such as battery-operated vehicles, passenger ropeway, and helicopter service will also be operating smoothly by strictly following social distancing norms, and other safety measures, he added.
+Similarly, to ease the pilgrims, he added that all other supplementary facilities such as battery-operated vehicles, passenger ropeway, and helicopter service would also operate smoothly by strictly following social distancing norms and other safety measures.\

-The lockdown restrictions are lifting in a phased manner.
-Train services in the country, which were halted due to coronavirus in late March, are being resumed in a graded manner.
+The lockdown restrictions are lifted in a phased manner.
+For example, train services in the country halted due to coronavirus in late March are being resumed in a graded manner.
 And pilgrimage sites are also opening up all across the country by following the safety guidelines.

 Safety guidelines of COVID-19 for tourists